 Friend Alison's Review of

 Sad Love Story (2005)

 Sad Love Story was the second K-drama I ever watched, and I remember being entranced by it, totally drawn into its world and the characters.
 The young lovers, played by Kwon Sang Woo (one of the most versatile and charming of Korean actors) and Kim Sun Hee (one of the most exquisite and talented of Korean actresses) are so endearing, and the trials and tribulations they go through to be together are heartbreaking (not to mention frustrating).

-Virtually every episode ends with a cliffhanger and you just can’t wait to see what happens next.
-Sad Love Story has it all … wonderful love story, great pacing, numerous plot twists, a sympathetic love triangle, menacing villains, beautiful music … and a scene set in New York City’s Times Square, where the two sweethearts actually find each other by chance amongst all the bustling tourists.
+Virtually every episode ends with a cliffhanger and you just can't wait to see what happens next.
+Sad Love Story has it all - wonderful love story, great pacing, numerous plot twists, a sympathetic love triangle, menacing villains, and beautiful music.

-Athough the love story is indeed “sad” it is also perfect – perfectly believable and in a way, inspiring.
-If you have the slightest belief in “soul mates” this drama embodies the concept of really being true to one person, no matter what, and never giving up.
-This K-drama is already ten years old, but it’s really timeless – and I think stands right up there with the passionately devoted romances like those found in Winter Sonata, I’m Sorry I Love You, That Winter the Wind Blows, Shark and 49 Days (just to mention some of my other favorite dramas).
-I think it’s a must watch for any K-drama fan.
+Although the love story is indeed sad it is also perfect - perfectly believable, and in a way, inspiring.
+If you have the slightest belief in Soulmates this drama embodies the concept of really being true to one person, no matter what, and never giving up.
+This K-drama is already sixteen years old, but it's really timeless - and I think stands right up there with the passionately devoted romances like those found in Winter Sonata, I'm Sorry I Love You, That Winter the Wind Blows, Shark and 49 Days (just to mention some of my other favorite K-dramas).
+I think it's a must watch for any K-drama fan.